Every empty bottle is filled with stories.

 Craft wine is about stories.
 How the people came together and how the wine came to be.
 Every single story is different and interesting, just like every wine differs from the others.

-We not here to knock other wines, but we value a product that has a history and a soul.
+We're not here to knock other wines, but we value a product that has a history and a soul.
 We want our wines to tell a story and be a part of your next one.

 To Craft Wines of Distinction

 The winery moved to Diamond Springs in El Dorado County in 2016.
-While we continue to source fruit from select sites in the Santa Lucia Highlands, upholding our original vision for Myka Cellars, we now have access to all the wonderful diversity of microclimates the Sierra Foothills has to offer.
-We have introduced new wines to the Myka Cellars line-up, showing off this much warmer wine growing region and the unique terroir of its vineyards while producing countless award-winning wines.
+While we continue to source fruit from select sites in the Santa Lucia Highlands, upholding our original vision for Myka Estates, we now have access to all the wonderful diversity of microclimates the Sierra Foothills has to offer.
+We have introduced new wines to the Myka Estates line-up, showing off this much warmer wine growing region and the unique terroir of its vineyards while producing countless award-winning wines.

 Mica believes the naturally diverse El Dorado County growing region is one of the most under-appreciated American Viticultural Areas.
 While possessing the unique ability to grow almost any grape varietal, this growing region has simply flown under the radar of most viticulturists and winemakers for quite some time.